Loved&Lost - Exhibition Proposal - Simon Bray

 Imagery can allow for expression beyond what we can speak of.
 Returning to a physical place, some for the first time in many years since the original photograph was taken, instigates the recall of old memories and the emotional response to the sights, sounds and smells.
 Loved&Lost is a chance to think back and remember, to tell the story of the person that they have lost and of the day that original photograph was taken, an experience that contributes to the restorative process in overcoming the painful impact of loss.
 This project provides a platform, allowing others to acknowledge their loss, to celebrate the person they love and to show that the loss that they’ve experienced does not have to dictate their identity.

 I am looking to exhibit the Loved&Lost project towards the end of 2018 or 2019 to showcase the project in it’s existing form.
-I will continue to make new stories over the upcoming months, with dates set for 10 new participants between now and the end of 2017.
+There are currently 12 stories published on the site, with 6 other that have been shot but are waiting to be edited.
+I have a further 5 participants lined up to take part in the project and I wish to continue building the body of work beyond the exhibition.
 I will continue to welcome new participants to the project throughout 2018 in order to build a broad diversity of stories within the project.
-I wish to continue building the body of work beyond the exhibition, with a view to making a book when I feel I have an adequate collection of stories to do so.
+I am also currently exploring options to produce a series of 3 small publications over the course of 2018/19 alongside a bereavement charity, to be distributed to those who are recently bereaved.

 Having received two previous successful grants, I shall be applying to Arts Council England for funding support to realise the exhibition and the continuation of the project.

 A recent article in The Guardian explores the origins of the project from my personal experience of loss: https://www.theguardian.com/lifeandstyle/2017/jul/08/how-an-old-photograph-has-helped-me-with-the-death-of-my-father